cast-org/figuration/docs/components/cards.md

 }
 {% endhighlight %}

-If you are using repsonsive variants of the card columns, you may need to include all variations, or a combination, of the responsive `.card-{breakpoint}-columns` classes, if it applies to your use-case.
+If you are using responsive variants of the card columns, you may need to include all variations, or a combination, of the responsive `.card-{breakpoint}-columns` classes, if it applies to your use-case.

 {% highlight scss %}
 .card-columns